oracle-samples/oaim-sandbox/docs/content/sandbox/_index.md

 ## Database

-[Oracle Database 23ai](https://www.oracle.com/uk/database/23ai/), including [Oracle Database 23ai **Free**](https://www.oracle.com/uk/database/free/) provides a persistent data store for the **Sandbox**.
+[Oracle Database 23ai](https://www.oracle.com/uk/database/23ai/), including [Oracle Database 23ai **Free**](https://www.oracle.com/uk/database/free/) provides a persistent data store for the {{ .Site.Params.ShortName | markdownify }}.

 ![Database](images/vector_storage.png)

 {{% notice style="code" title="Reduced capabilities" icon="circle-info" %}}
-The **Sandbox** can be used to interact with language models without having the database configured, but additional functionality such as RAG, will not be available without the database.
+The {{ .Site.Params.ShortName | markdownify }} can be used to interact with language models without having the database configured, but additional functionality such as RAG, will not be available without the database.
 {{% /notice %}}

 The 23ai database provides:

 - the Vector Store for split and embedded documents used for Retrieval Augmented Generation (RAG).
 - storage for the [Testbed](testbed) Q&A Test Sets and Evaluations
-- storage of **Sandbox** settings and configuration
+- storage of {{ .Site.Params.ShortName | markdownify }} settings and configuration

 ## Document Source